zubairahmed-sketch/Urban-Footwear/README.md

 ## 📖 Overview

-**The Urban Store** is a sleek, responsive e-commerce storefront specializing in premium footwear.
+**The Urban Footwear** is a sleek, responsive e-commerce storefront specializing in premium footwear.
 Built with vanilla HTML, CSS, and JavaScript — no frameworks or build tools required.
 The store features a curated collection of casual, formal, boots, and premium footwear with an intuitive shopping experience.

 ---